-Entry requirements: Grade B or level 6 and above at Maths (Higher) IGCSE.
+Entry requirements: The equivalent to a level 6 and above at Maths (Higher) IGCSE.

 Business:

 The Business Studies syllabus enables students to understand and appreciate the nature and scope of business, and the role it plays in society.
 It encourages a critical understanding of companies and the markets they serve.
 Students examine the management of organisations and, in particular, the process of decision-making in a dynamic external and global environment.